Achaltheplant/Capstone-Project/README.md

 - Behavioral: `MemoryComplaints`, `BehavioralProblems`
 - Target variable: `Diagnosis` (Alzheimer’s / Non-Alzheimer’s)

-**Correlation Insights (Pearson’s Correlation):**
-- `MMSE`, `FunctionalAssessment`, and `ADL` are negatively correlated with `Diagnosis`
-- `MemoryComplaints` and `BehavioralProblems` are positively correlated with `Diagnosis`

----

-### 3️⃣ Data Preparation
+**Data Preparation**
 - Removed irrelevant identifier columns
 - Handled missing values
 - Encoded categorical variables
 - Ensured correct target formatting

 ---

+### 3️⃣ Explaratory Data Analysis

+Heatmap reveals that the features do not have any strong correlations among themselves.
+However, there are five columns that show a correlation with the target variable

+**Correlation Insights (Pearson’s Correlation):**
+- `MMSE`, `FunctionalAssessment`, and `ADL` are negatively correlated with `Diagnosis`
+- `MemoryComplaints` and `BehavioralProblems` are positively correlated with `Diagnosis`

+---

 ### 4️⃣ Modeling
 **Models Evaluated:**
-- Logistic Regression
-- SVM
-- Random Forest
-- XGBoost
+- Logistic Regression:This model was chosen for its simpleness and interpretability and is also used in medical datasets
+- SVM: This model was chosen because its good for small datasets and effective with scaled features
+- Random Forest: This model was chosen due to its stability and because it handles non linear data well
+- XGBoost: This model was chosen because it is what is commonly used in smaller medical datasets since it handles mixed numerical and categorical data well

 **Final Model:**
-- **XGBoost** selected due to higher recall, better confusion matrix performance, and strong accuracy
+- **XGBoost** selected since XG BOOST offers the best predictive capabilities with an accuracy of 95% predicting 271 true negatives 6 false positives which is a false alarm but medically less dangerous than getting a false negative, 14 false negatives and 139 true posistives.¶

 ---